Isaac Stevens

 Isaac Ingalls Stevens (March 25, 1818 – September 1, 1862) was an American military officer and politician who served as governor of the Territory of Washington from 1853 to 1857, and later as its delegate to the United States House of Representatives.
-During the American Civil War, he held several Union commands.
+During the American Civil War, he held several commands in the Union Army.
 He was killed at the Battle of Chantilly, while at the head of his men and carrying the fallen colors of one of his regiments against Confederate positions.
 According to one account, at the hour of his death Stevens was being considered by President Abraham Lincoln for appointment to command the Army of Virginia.
 He was posthumously advanced to the rank of Major General.
 Several schools, towns, counties, and lakes are named in his honor.